dataplat/dbatools/.github/ISSUE_TEMPLATE/Bug_Report.md

 ---

 <!--
-Please note, effective June 2019, we will begin closing bug reports that do not follow the bug report format.
-We ask only what is required to help us resolve the issue faster.
-We are constantly updating dbatools, so knowing what version you are using, for instance, saves us a ton of time.
+🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨
+The core team may close bug reports that do not follow our provided template.

+The information we ask for helps to better troubleshoot the report.
+We release frequently and often, this information helps to resolve the issue more efficiently.
 -->

 <!--